-- Electrification has come out of the trough of disillusionment phase (~2018-2020) and is hitting the kink in the s-curve.
+• Electrification has come out of the trough of disillusionment phase (~2018- 2020) and is hitting the kink in the s-curve.
 Adoption is likely to go mainstream and explode higher in the coming years.
 Penetration-wise, we're at the ~5% level, similar to smartphones in 2007-2009 (analogy discussed below), and headed much higher.
-Tesla's recent price cut combined with new subsidies will drive an exponential move. - Automation is currently in the trough of disillusionment.
+Tesla's recent price cut combined with new subsidies will drive an exponential move.

+• Automation is currently in the trough of disillusionment.
 It's been written off by the media, yet the tech adoption is actually accelerating.
 Which sets up for very unique and asymmetric opportunities for those paying attention.

-Looking quickly at two technological analogies to provide some context: First the Internet - which we touch on in detail in section 8 as well:
+Looking quickly at two technological analogies to provide some context: First the Internet:

-- The current stock market progression continues to closely mirror what we saw in 2000-2002, with the Internet bubble and subsequent bursting - with ~2002-2003 the trough of the disillusionment phase for the Internet. - As you can see in the graph below and in section 8, ARKK vs. the more speculative Nasdag back then remains almost a perfect fit.
-And would suggest a bottoming for the "real" names between now and Spring of this year.
+• The current stock market progression continues to closely mirror what we saw in 2000-2002, with the Internet bubble and subsequent bursting - with ~2002-2003 the trough of the disillusionment phase for the Internet.

+• As you can see in the graph below, ARKK vs. the more speculative Nasdaq back then remains almost a perfect fit.
+And would suggest a bottoming for the "real" names in 2023.